 NASA / SCIENCE PHOTO LIBRARY NASA / SCIENCE PHOTO LIBRARY

 El Nino.
-Three Earth graphics showing in time-lapse the 1997 El Nino event developing in the Pacific Ocean.
-The El Nino can affect global weather patterns.
-The difference between average sea heights and those caused by the warm water of the El Nino are shown as colours, from purple (10 centimetres (cm) below normal level) through blue, green, yellow, red to white (20cm above normal level).
-The El Nino is the white patch which is moving eastwards along the equator across the Pacific.
-The globes are dated (from left to right): 17 March, 23 March and 6 April.
-These images were produced by combining data taken by the ADEOS and TOPEX/ Poseidon satellites.
+Coloured satellite image of Earth showing the 1997 El Nino event developing in the eastern Pacific Ocean.
+The El Nino affects global weather patterns, causing unseasonal droughts and storms.
+The difference between average sea heights and those caused by the warm water of the El Nino are shown as colours: from purple (10 cm below normal level) through blue, green, yellow, red to white (20cm or more above normal level).
+The land mass of North America is black.
+The El Nino is the red and white area moving eastwards along the equator across the Pacific.
+El Nino means "the boy child" in Spanish.
+Image taken by the TOPEX/Poseidon satellite on 10 November 1997.

 Model release not required.
 Property release not required.